dotnet/designs/proposed/resource-limit.md

 `EstimatedCount` is envisioned as a flexible and simple way for the limiter to communicate the status of the limiter to the user.
 For example, an implementation may use this to track the number of resources that are still available (e.g. a resource limiter that counts down on resource acquisition).
 Another may use it to indicate the current number of resources in use (e.g. a resource limiter that counts up on resource acquisition).
 This count is similar in essence to `SemaphoreSlim.CurrentCount`.
 This count can also be used in diagnostics to track the usage of the resource.
 Finally this count can be used in a best effort scenario where the user tries to check that a certain amount of resource are availble before trying to acquire those resources, though no atomicity is guaranteed between checking this count and calling `Acquire` or `WaitAsync`.
 Note that while the abstraction is not opinionated about the definition of this count, each implementation can be specific with what this count means.
 It should also be noted that there is a trade-off between flexibility of this count against precision of this field's meaning.

-The `ResourceLease` struct is designed to handle the owndership and release mechanics for concurrency resource limiters.
-The user is expected to dispose the `ResourceLease` when operations are completed.
-This way, the user can only release resources obtained from the limiter.
-The limiter is expected to use the `onDispose` argument when constructing the `ResourceLease` class to indicate how resources should be released.
+The struct `ResourceLease` is used to facilitate the release semantics of resource limiters.
+That is, for non self-replenishing, the returning of the resources obtained via `Acquire/WaitAsync` is achieved by disposing the `ResourceLease`.
+This enables the ability to ensure that the user can't release more resources than was obtained.

+The `ResourceLease.IsAcquired` property is used to express whether the acquisition request was successful.
+The `ResourceLease.Count` property is used to communicate the number of resource that were acquired.

 We've also identified scenarios where the limiter may want to return additional information to the caller, such as reason phrases, response codes, percentage of rate saturation, retry after etc. For these cases, the object `ResourceLease.State` can be used to store the additional metadata.
 Note that the user will need to downcast the `State` in order to access it and therefore needs to know about the specific implementation of the `ResourceLimiter` in order to know the type of the `State`.
 For a sample limiter implemenation that uses state, see this [proof of concept](#resource-limiter-wrapper-with-reason-phrases).
 For alternatives to an `object` based `State`, see [alternative designs](#state-field-on-resourcelease).